-- (1) Verifying from the cargo record book that the pumping and stripping arrangements have been emptying the tanks efficiently and are all in working order; - (2) Confirming, if possible, that the discharge outlets are in good condition; - (3) Confirming the satisfactory operation of the recording device, as fitted, and verifying by an actual flow test that it has an accuracy of \pm 15 % or better; - (4) Confirming that the ventilation equipment for residue removal is satisfactory and that the pressure in the driving medium for portable fans for ventilation equipment for residue removal can be achieved to give the required fan capacity. - (5) Examination of vent line drainage arrangements. - (6) Confirmation, where applicable, that pipelines and independent cargo tanks are electrically bonded to the hull. - (7) Generally examining the electrical equipment and cables in dangerous zones such as cargo pump rooms and areas adjacent to cargo tanks to check for defective equipment, fixtures and wiring.
+- (1) Verifying from the cargo record book that the pumping and stripping arrangements have been emptying the tanks efficiently and are all in working order; - (2) Confirming, if possible, that the discharge outlets are in good condition; - (3) Confirming the satisfactory operation of the recording device, as fitted, and verifying by an actual flow test that it has an accuracy of \pm 15 % or better; - (4) Confirming that the ventilation equipment for residue removal is satisfactory and that the pressure in the driving medium for portable fans for ventilation equipment for residue removal can be achieved to give the required fan capacity. - (5) Examination of vent line drainage arrangements. - (6) Check that cargo tanks, process plant and piping systems specified in Pt 7, Ch1, 1104. are electrically bonded and connected to the hull of the ships by visual inspection.
+(2024) - (7) Generally examining the electrical equipment and cables in dangerous zones such as cargo pump rooms and areas adjacent to cargo tanks to check for defective equipment, fixtures and wiring.
 The insulation resistance of the circuits should be tested and in cases where a proper record of testing is maintained, consideration should be given to accepting recent readings.

-3. Liquefied gas carriers:
+3. Liquefied gas carriers :